 We are one of the largest coal producers in the United States.
-We mine, process and market compliance and low-sulfur coal from mines located in both the eastern and western United States, enabling us to ship coal cost-effectively to most of the major domestic coal-fired electric generation facilities.
-As of June 30, 2000, we controlled approximately 3.4 billion tons of measured and indicated coal reserves and had 28 surface, underground and auger mines.
-We sold 111.2 million tons of coal in 1999 and 52.6 million tons of coal during the six months ended June 30, 2000.
-We sell substantially all of our coal to producers of electric power.
+We mine, process and market compliance and low-sulfur coal from mines located in both the eastern and western United States, enabling us to ship coal costeffectively to most of the major domestic coal-fired electric generation facilities.
+As of December 31, 1999, we controlled approximately 3.5 billion tons of measured and indicated coal reserves, approximately 2.0 billion tons of which were assigned reserves and approximately 1.5 billion tons of which were unassigned reserves.
+On September 30, 2000, we had 28 operating surface, underground and other mines.
+We sold 111.2 million tons of coal in 1999 and 79.4 million tons of coal during the nine months ended September 30, 2000.
+Substantially all of our coal is sold as steam coal to producers of electric power.